modouktouray/playlist_downloader/README.md

 # playlist_downloader
-It is a script that download video playlist from youtube using ytube library
+It is a script that download video playlist from youtube using pytube library